Sustainable Kitchens of the Future will be Made of Bamboo

 This means that bamboo kitchen furniture is capable of maintaining its size and features over time.
 As for tensile strength, again bamboo comes out on top with 185 MPa.
 It’s 153 MPa for oak and 98 MPa for pine.

 Of course, bamboo is nothing but an overgrown stalk of grass.
 How do you make furniture from grass stalks?
 By gluing them together, or to use a more professional term – by laminating.
 In order for something to be classified as a sustainable kitchen, you have to be very selective about what glue you pick for laminating bamboo.

 Surely, it would be very easy to just choose the cheapest resin that is used to produce chipboard in modern mainstream furniture.
 That wouldn’t work, though.
 Wood panels that are produced for sustainable kitchens are made using low VOC glues resembling the good old wood glue.

 How is Bamboo Manufactured for Eco Kitchens

 Harvesting and producing bamboo timber is a special art that takes years to master.
 You need to pick bamboo stems with wall thickness precisely 7mm.
-Less that that and you have young bamboo with reduced density.
+Less than that and you have young bamboo with reduced density.
 More than that, it goes dry and its fibers are susceptible to warp.

 As we know, pandas eat bamboo.
 Are you wondering why?
 Although not very tasty, it contains a wide variety of nutrients, ranging from sugars to proteins.
-You need to boil your bamboo long and slow to remove as much nutrients as possible so that only the fibers are left.
+You need to boil your bamboo long and slow to remove as many nutrients as possible so that only the fibers are left.